 Are you drafting a teaching statement for the academic job market?
 In this two-part series, you will have a hands-on opportunity to gather ideas and draft effective components of your teaching statement.
 In part one, learn the elements of a strong teaching statement and engage in activities to kick-start the writing process.
 In part two, share full drafts with peers for feedback and suggestions.
-Register for an upcoming workshop.
+Check for upcoming workshops.

 Diversity statements are becoming increasingly common in the academic job application process, but what are they and how do you write one?
 In this workshop, learn about the components of a reflective and thoughtful diversity statement, see sample statements, and brainstorm your first draft.
 If you have already started on a diversity statement and would like some feedback, bring copies for individual or peer feedback.
-Register for this workshop.
+Check for upcoming workshops.

 Building Your Portfolio

 What counts as evidence of your teaching practice and how can you best organize it for the job market?
 In part one of this two-part series, learn about the content and purpose of a teaching portfolio on the academic job market, reflect on your own teaching experience, and take inventory of the evidence you already have.
 In part two, get a start on assembling your portfolio and polishing your teaching materials and reflections through peer review.
-Register for an upcoming workshop.
+Check for upcoming workshops.

 Whether you are interviewing for an academic job or giving a talk at a conference, being able to present your teaching and research with clarity and conviction is an essential skill.
-This two-part series connects you to the elements of effective public speaking and presentation visuals.
+This session connects you to the elements of effective public speaking and presentation visuals.
 Learn strategies for preparing a presentation and practice your “elevator pitch” as a way to gain confidence in your presentation style beyond this workshop.
-Coming soon.
+Check for upcoming workshops.